 - Bout Time Pub & Grub, Bluffdale, projected opening July 2022

 Eight Settlers (currently operating a full service restaurant license) was the only businesses to be granted a license, the remaining license punted to August’s meeting.
-Commissioner Jacobsen underscored the DABC’s aim to only give out licenses to business good to go asking, “we give you a license today, you’re open tomorrow ?”.
+Commissioner Jacobson underscored the DABC’s aim to only give out licenses to business good to go asking, “we give you a license today, you’re open tomorrow ?”.
 A positive response (and a final walk through from DABC staff) means the Cottonwood Heights restaurant now has a bar only space.

 Full service restaurant licenses (liquor, wine beer)